nag9s/Flume-Notes/practicals.md

 There will be a file named FlumeData

 with a serial number as the file extension.
 Click the file name link to view the data sent by Flume to HDFS.

+If you see permission errors, enable group permission on /user/cloudera directory